rafaelspengler/drupal/sites/all/modules/drupalforfirebug/README.txt

 matt@chapterthree.com
 ----------------------

--- to use this module you must also download and install the drupal for firebug firefox extension. you can download a copy on the mozilla.org page (https://addons.mozilla.org/en-US/firefox/addon/8370) or linked from the drupal.org project page (http://www.drupal.org/project/drupalforfirebug).
+-- to use this module you must also download and install the drupal for firebug firefox extension. the extension is now public and available at https://addons.mozilla.org/en-US/firefox/addon/8370.

 -- to see this module in action (after installing the firefox extension), check out the demonstration test site at http://drupalforfirebug.chapterthree.com/tests.